 Figs.

-Fresh, ripe and tender figs, sliced in half, drizzled in honey and eaten with a morsel of goat cheese.
+Fresh, ripe, and tender figs, sliced in half, drizzled in honey, and eaten with a morsel of goat cheese.
 To me, that is the ultimate, the perfect midnight snack.

-Imagine the torture when I have that craving in the middle of January, when figs are just about as rare as fireflies in California.
+Imagine the torture when I have that craving in the middle of January when figs are just about as rare as fireflies in California.

-Note: This post first appeared July 23, 2010; the recipe has been updated from the archives with a flakier dough, improved kitchen notes and recipe annotation, and updated photographs.
+Note: This post for Fig, Honey, and Goat Cheese Galette first appeared on July 23, 2010.
+The recipe has since been updated from the archives with a flakier dough, improved kitchen notes, recipe annotation, and updated photographs.
 I hope you enjoy this favorite from my kitchen.

 Fig, Honey and Goat Cheese Galette is a fig lover's dream.
 Nestled in a flaky, buttery crust are sweet figs, tangy goat cheese and sweet honey.
 Make it while fig season is here.